Russian forces escalate attacks on Ukraine's civilian areas | Law-Order

 “As for dialogue, I think yes, but stop bombarding people first and start negotiating afterwards,“ he told CNN.
 Moscow made new threats of escalation, days after raising the specter of nuclear war.
 A top Kremlin official warned that the West's “economic war” against Russia could turn into a “real one.”
 Inside Russia, a top radio station critical of the Kremlin was taken off the air after authorities threatened to shut it down over its coverage of the invasion.
 Among other things, the Kremlin is not allowing the fighting to be referred to as an “invasion” or “war.”
 Roughly 660,000 people have fled Ukraine, and countless others have taken shelter underground.
 Bomb damage has left hundreds of thousands of families without drinking water, UN humanitarian coordinator Martin Griffiths said.

 “It is a nightmare, and it seizes you from the inside very strongly.
 This cannot be explained with words,” said Kharkiv resident Ekaterina Babenko, taking shelter in a basement with neighbours for a fifth straight day.
 “We have small children, elderly people, and frankly speaking it is very frightening.”
-The UN human rights office said it has recorded 136 civilian deaths.
-The real toll is believed to be far higher.
 A Ukrainian military official said Belarusian troops joined the war Tuesday in the Chernihiv region in the north, without providing details.
 But just before that, Belarusian President Alexander Lukashenko said his country had no plans to join the fight.

-In Kharkiv, explosions burst one after another through a residential area in a video verified by The Associated Press.
-Hospital workers moved a maternity ward to a bomb shelter.
-Amid mattresses piled up against the walls, pregnant women paced the crowded space, as dozens of newborns cried.

-As for the Russians' advance on the capital, the leading edge of the convoy was 17 miles (25 kilometers) from the centre of the city, according to satellite imagery from Maxar Technologies.
+As for the Russians' advance on the capital, the leading edge of the convoy was 17 miles (25 kilometres) from the centre of the city, according to satellite imagery from Maxar Technologies.

 Overall, the Russian military has been stalled by fierce resistance on the ground and a surprising inability to completely dominate Ukraine's airspace.